 Stress causes one to be in sympathetic mode, vs. parasympathetic mode — the state the body needs to be in to actually digest food.
 When was the last time you ate in a relaxed state?
 When was the last time you did not have stress, anxiety or worries in your life?
 The majority of us are suffering from poor digestive health ailments due to this one issue alone.
 Note from Katie: Nope, nothing about adrenals at KS…but sometimes I wonder if it will only be a matter of time…

-This is not an exhaustive list by any means, but it covers the most common issues I see in my practice and with my Heal Your Gut course participants.
-Whether you have been diagnosed with something like, colitis, IBS, Crohns or just wonder about your gut discomfort and bowel irregularity, addressing these 5 issues will go a long way towards recovery.
+This is not an exhaustive list by any means, but it covers the most common issues I see in my practice and with my Hair Analysis you can find your course of action.

 Please note that I am not a licensed medical professional.
 I do not diagnose, treat, or prescribe for any illness or health issue.
 The information or advice provided here should not be construed as medical advice.
 If you choose to use any of the natural remedies or advice discussed here, you will be taking responsibility for your own health and wellness.